xavier-orcutt/flatiron-cleaner/README.md

 - Standardizing data cleaning around a user-specified index date, such as metastatic diagnosis or treatment initiation
 - Engineering clinically relevant variables for analysis

+**Note:** This package is under active development and serves as a starting framework for cleaning Flatiron Health datasets.
+Users are encouraged to review and customize the processing logic for their specific research needs.

 ## Installation

 Built and tested in python 3.13 on Flatiron datacuts prior to 2021.